Chicken thali (1 piece)

 Mindful Eating

-Eat slowly and chew your food thoroughly, as this can aid in digestion and help maintain steadier glucose levels.
+Eat your meal slowly and chew thoroughly, as this can improve digestion and lead to a more gradual increase in blood sugar levels.

 Find Glucose response for your favourite foods